-According to the Center for Retirement Research at Boston College, the median retirement account balance for 55 to 64-year-olds was just over $110,000 in 2013.
-If this money had to stretch over 20 to 25 years (read our March blog post which discusses the financial complexities of longer life expectancies), it amounts to only ~$400 per month to live on.
+According to the median retirement account balance for 55 to 64-year-olds was just over $144,000 in 2019.
+Sound like enough money to retire?
+Well, if this money had to stretch over 20 to 25 years (read our blog post which discusses the financial complexities of longer life expectancies), it amounts to only ~$545 per month to live on.

 To save more: create a budget, cut out unnecessary spending, open a retirement plan, such as a 401(k) through your employer, or an individual retirement fund as a self-employed individual, and save extra money with each raise or bonus you receive from work.

 If you have an investment that produces a high rate of return, it is easy to get caught up in always